 Quick and Easy Refrigerator Pickled Banana Peppers

-Pickle lovers unite!
+Pickle lovers: unite!
 You will fall off your chair when you read this recipe and see just how easy it is to pickle banana peppers at home.
-No need to can, just pour the brine over the prepared peppers and stick them in the fridge.
-The best part?
-They last for months.
+Best news ever?!
+Perhaps… No need to can -- just pour the brine over the prepared peppers, and stick them in the fridge.
+The best part is that they last for MONTHS!

-I love all things pickles and pickled banana peppers top my list.
-They are excellent on sandwiches, including hot grilled ham and cheese, perfect for salads, and I’d be a fibbing if I said I didn’t eat them straight out of the jar late at night.
-They are delicious.
-These are a bit lighter in color than their store-bought counterpart, but all that means is there’s no preservatives or dyes added.
-Just plain old all natural peppers in a simple brine.
+I love all things pickles, and pickled banana peppers might just top my list.
+They are excellent on sandwiches, including hot grilled ham and cheese, perfect for Greek quinoa salads, and I’d be fibbing if I said I didn’t eat them straight out of the jar late at night.
+They are that good (and tempting).
+These are a bit lighter in color than their store-bought counterparts, but all that means is there’s no preservatives or dyes added… Just plain old, all-natural peppers in a simple brine!